Ravikumarmaddi/scripts/README.md

 # scripts
 collection of AWS launch templates and scripts

-# TO DO
+# todo
-- parametize DBCONN in web tier launch script and pass to the template
-- create instance termination and alarm removal scripts
+parametize DBCONN in web tier launch script and pass to the template create instance termination and alarm removal scripts